How To Remove Piston Circlips

 Cheque out Woosner Piston'south, they exercise ane for my 440cc Magnum, sure they will have one listed for a 400cc Maico.
 Great quality.

-thanks Rob smile yeah, if I get to the point of needing a new piston, I would most probable become with a Wossner.
+thanks Rob yeah, if I get to the point of needing a new piston, I would most probable become with a Wossner.

 Yous occasionally meet used Mahles on eBay, but I wouldn't spend more on an eBay piston than I'd be willing to throw away - I'd be hesitant to buy a used piston from a reputable dealer; no mode I'd buy one off eBay.